π Introduction to ES6

 By the end of Intermediate JavaScript, you'll be able to use the following ES6 features:

-• Importing and exporting modules with import and export statements.
+- Importing and exporting modules with

-• Arrow notation to create a function expression.
+keyword to create object types. - Arrow notation to create a function expression.

-• Template literals to use variables in strings.
+- Template literals to use variables in strings.

-• Promises, which we'll cover in the next course section.
+- Promises, which we'll cover in the next course section.

 You're also encouraged to explore other ES6 features on your own.
 You can learn more about ES6 features here.